Use your keyboard arrow keys to navigate

 Impact Summary

-Survey respondents were asked to estimate how much they had spent as part of their visit, the level of influence on their decision to visit, as well as indicate what they would have done if they had not visited.
-Combining this data with attendance figures allows an overall impact figure to be generated.
+Survey respondents were asked to estimate how much they had spent as part of their visit, the level of influence that the event had on their decision to visit the area and what they would have done if they had not visited.
+Combining this data with attendance figures allows an overall economic impact estimate to be generated.

 The economic impact is determined by three main factors: